YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 • Android app from Google Play

-3. Tap "New Project," select "Paste URL," and paste the YouTube link
+3. Tap "New Project," select "Paste URL," paste the link

-4. VidNotes detects the language, transcribes the audio, and generates timestamps automatically
+4. VidNotes detects the language, transcribes, and adds timestamps

-5. Review the transcript, read the AI-generated summary, and export if needed
+5. Review the transcript, read the AI summary, export if you need to

 What you get beyond raw text:

-• Time-synced transcript - click any sentence to jump to that moment in the video
+• Time-synced transcript: click any sentence to jump to that moment

-• AI chat - ask follow-up questions about the video and get answers grounded in the transcript
+• AI chat: ask follow-up questions, get answers grounded in the transcript

 • Export as PDF or TXT